 The Andrew P. Ferry, M.D.
 '50 Endowed Scholarship: Established by Dr. Ferry's wife, Lynn Montemarano, this scholarship provides support for students in the pre-med track who have at least a 3.5 GPA in their major, preferably a rising senior.

-The J. Claude Gaulin, MD '52 Memorial Scholarship: Founded in 2015 to provide tuition assistance to academically superior students who have unmet financial need and are enrolled in the School of Science.
+The J. Claude Gaulin, MD '52 Memorial Scholarship: Founded in 2015 to provide tuition assistance to academically superior students who have unmet financial need and are enrolled in the Kakos School of Arts and Sciences.

 The Ramon Joseph, M.D. ’52 Scholarship: Established in 2016 to provide tuition assistance to upper-level students enrolled in the School of Science in preparation for a career in medicine.